MartaKliuchnik/hospital-appointment-scheduler/README.md

 The request body should contain the following parameters:

-- clientId: The ID of the client scheduling the appointment.
 - doctorId: The ID of the doctor with whom the appointment is scheduled.
 - appointmentTime: The date and time of the appointment.